-At present Josianne is Head, Department of Mental Health, Faculty of Health Sciences, University of Malta.
-She is also an Honorary Research Fellow at Kingston University and St George's University of London.
-Josianne is also an Associate member of the Person-centred Practice Research International Community of Practice and a member of the European Centre of Excellence (CoE) for Research in Continuing Professional Development, Malta Neuroscience Network and the Global law enforcement and Public Health Association (GLEPHA).
-She presently is the Chair's delegate on the University Research and Ethics-DP committee and an Associate Editor of the Malta Journal of Health Sciences.
-As a keynote speaker at both local and international conferences, she has addressed issues relating to person-centred care, the experiences of patients and carers, as well as means of empowerment with health professionals, patients, carers and the academic community.
+Professor Josianne Scerri completed her undergraduate studies at the University of Malta, graduating with First class honours.
+She continued her postgraduate studies obtaining a Master's in Education, and then read for her Doctorate at the University of Nottingham.
+Her Doctoral research was a prospective study examining the illness perceptions and emotional adjustment of patients with chronic illnesses and their carers.
+Josianne is a staff member of the Department of Mental Health, University of Malta.
+She also holds an Honorary Research Fellowship post at Kingston University, UK.
+Josianne serves as a member on the Person-centred Practice Research International Community of Practice; Global law enforcement and Public Health Association (GLEPHA); the Malta NeuroScience Network; British Institute of Biology and the International Network for Health Workforce education.
+She also occupies the role of Chair's delegate on the University Research and Ethics-DP committee and is an Associate Editor of the Malta Journal of Health Sciences.
+As a keynote speaker at both local and international conferences, she has addressed issues relating to person-centred care, the experiences of patients and carers, as well as empowerment in health professionals, patients, carers and the academic community.
+She has published approximately 50 articles in peer-reviewed journals and co-authored four book chapters.

 lived experiences of patients and carers